 Reputable scholars usually tend to avoid controversial issues that have been tackled by too many amateurs.
 Hardly any subject is more notorious than the Phaistos Disc, because of the countless attempts that have been made to decipher it.

 The Dutch linguists Jan Best and Fred Woudhuizen have independently come to many conclusions during the past few decades that confirm the model put forward in this website.
-One of these is a most remarkable decipherment of the Phaistos Disc.
+One of these is a most remarkable decipherment of the Phaistos Disc, created together with three other members of the former Alverna Research Group.
 The team’s epigraphic investigation shows that the writing direction is from the outside to the inside and that side A was inscribed first.
 Based on the context of the find, 1350 BCE has been determined as the date of the disc’s production.

 In her extensive research on Linear B the American linguist Alice Kober found that various characters appeared over and over in the same order and that each sequence was completed with different alternating characters.
 Kober assumed that the same sequences corresponded to the root of a verb or noun and that the final characters marked case endings or inflections.
 This finding led to the decipherment of Linear B by the British architect Michael Ventris shortly after Kober’s early demise.